 Our extensive qlik consulting service helps organizations build a data-driven enterprise by scaling qlik platform to achieve faster time-to-market.

 Microsoft Analytics Platform

 Microsoft Analytics Platform System (APS), is a data platform designed for big data analytics and data warehousing.
 Microsoft has products for analytics (SSAS), data integration (SSIS), business intelligence (SSRS), and visualization.
 These tools can be deployed either stand-alone or as part of a SharePoint system.
 They can be fully integrated with the MS Office desktop products such as Excel.

 Azure Stream Analytics

 SQL Server Integration Services (SSIS)

-Microsoft Integration Services is a platform for building enterprise-level data integration and data transformations solutions.
+Microsoft Integration Services is a platform for building enterprise-level data integration and data transformation solutions.
 Use Integration Services to solve complex business problems by copying or downloading files, loading data warehouses, cleaning and mining data, and managing SQL Server objects and data.
-Integration Services can extract and transform data from various sources such as XML data files, flat files, and relational data sources and then load it into one or more destinations.
-Using SSIS, organizations can implement an appropriate information management foundation to deliver integrated, accurate, and timely data across your enterprise.
+Integration Services can extract and transform data from various sources such as XML data files, flat files, and relational data sources, and then load it into one or more destinations.
+Using SSIS, organizations can implement an appropriate information management foundation to deliver integrated, accurate, and timely data across their enterprise.